 Hi, my name is Maximilian Marquardt.
 I am a journalist and currently based in a mellow town near Munich.

 The years of studying definitely weren´t a walk in the sun.
 During daytime, I was working as a precision mechanic in a small garage, burnishing steel parts and brazing metal blanks, inhaling sooty air and literally becoming half deaf because of the daily noise level at work.
 After closing-time, I opened my books in order to read and learn for my exams at university, often whole nights long.
-But after all, it was worth it and I finally graduated in 2015, with a final score of 1.3 for my coverage about the war in Ex-Jugoslavia.
+But after all, it was worth it and I finally graduated, with a final score of 1.3 for my coverage about the war in Ex-Jugoslavia.

 However, there is one thing that still influences me a lot: Although I closed this chapter a couple of years ago, I am still strongly affected by my time as a rock-musician.
 Between the years 2000 and 2010, I was touring through whole Europe and hitting the stages of tiny clubs, concert halls and fancy venues.
 It sounds strange, but in this time I gathered experiences that are still very useful to me nowadays, when working as a journalist.
 Maybe it´s because journalism has a lot in common with making music.
 Like music, it thrieves on one big thing aswell: Idealism.
 Wether it´s taking photos of a free-solo climber in the mountains, interviewing protesters in the midst of turmoil and riot, packing stuff for a coverage in the Balkans, or working night-shifts with your beloved colleagues: You can´t be a journalist if you aren´t really into it.
 You can´t do it halfhearted.
 It´s dedication, pure and simple.
 Composing catchy soundwaves or working on a bone-thrilling coverage – to me, there is no difference at all!